smadi0x86/CSC-RedOps/README.md

   </a>
   </p>

-## 😊 Notice :
+## 🛑 Notice :

-- This repo gets updated every once in a while, it includes everything I learned and practiced
+- This learning path is made for the Red Team of the Cyber Security Club of HTU.

 ## ⚠️ Disclaimer :